-Getting your head around all that's available will mean you can make the most of your money and help prevent any mistakes.
+Understanding the UK banking system can help you make the most of your money and avoid any mistakes.
 Here’s an outline of some of the basics.

 Most banks, building societies and credit unions in the UK are backed by the Financial Services Compensation Scheme (FSCS).
 This means that if they fail, the FSCS will automatically pay compensation up to £85,000 on an individual account and £170,000 on a joint account.